axondeepseg/axondeepseg/docs/source/documentation.rst

 Manual correction of segmentation masks
 ---------------------------------------

-If the segmentation with AxonDeepSeg fails or does not give optimal results, you can try one of the following options:
+If the segmentation with AxonDeepSeg does not give optimal results, you can try one of the following options:

-**Option 1: manual correction of the segmentation masks with FSLeyes**
+**Option 1: manual correction of the segmentation mask with FSLeyes**

-* In FSLeyes, you can make correction on the myelin segmentation mask using the Edit mode in **Tools > Edit mode**. `Link to user guide <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/editing_images.html>`_.
+* In FSLeyes, you can make corrections on the myelin segmentation mask using the Edit mode in **Tools > Edit mode**.
-* Then, use the **Fill Axons** button in the ADS Control tab to automatically fill the axons inside the myelin objects.
+* Then, use the **Fill Axons** function to automatically fill the axons and create a corrected axon+myelin mask.
-* In order for the **Fill Axons** function to work properly, each myelin object needs to be closed and contains at least one pixel of axon mask.
-Also, make sure that no pixel of the axons mask are outside the borders of the myelin objects.
-* In case of an overlap between the axons mask and the myelin mask, the myelin will have priority when saving the new segmentation.
+* For a detailed procedure, please consult the following link: `Manual correction with FSLeyes <https://docs.google.com/document/d/1S8i96cJyWZogsMw4RrlQYwglcOWd3HrM5bpTOJE4RBQ/edit>`_.
+* As a reference, you can find more informtations about the FSLeyes Edit mode in the `user guide <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/editing_images.html>`_.

-**Option 2: manual correction of the segmentation masks or creation of a new manual mask with GIMP software**
+**Option 2: manual labelling with GIMP software**

+* To create a new axon+myelin manual mask or to make manual correction on an existing segmentation mask, you can use the GIMP software (`Link for download <https://www.gimp.org/>`_).
-* Note that when you launch a segmentation, in the folder output, you will also find the axon and myelin masks (with the suffixes **'_seg-axon.png'** and **'_seg-myelin.png'**).
-If the segmentation proposed by AxonDeepSeg is not optimal, you can manually correct the myelin mask and create a new axon+myelin mask.
+* If you are making correction on an existing segmentation mask, note that when you launch a segmentation, in the folder output, you will also find the axon and myelin masks (with the suffixes **'_seg-axon.png'** and **'_seg-myelin.png'**).
+You can then manually correct the myelin mask and create a corrected axon+myelin mask.
-* For the manual correction or the creation of a new manual mask, we suggest using the GIMP software (https://www.gimp.org/).
-For a more detailed procedure, please consult the following link: `Manual labelling with GIMP <https://docs.google.com/document/d/10E6gzMP6BNGJ_7Y5PkDFmum34U-IcbMi8AvRruhIzvM/edit>`_.
+* For a detailed procedure, please consult the following link: `Manual labelling with GIMP <https://docs.google.com/document/d/10E6gzMP6BNGJ_7Y5PkDFmum34U-IcbMi8AvRruhIzvM/edit>`_.

 Help
 ====